Estimating Atmospheric Motion Winds from Satellite Image Data using Space-time Drift Models: Derived Motion Winds Algorithm

 The size of the target window depends on the spatial and temporal resolution of the imagery and the scale of the intended feature to be tracked. \citet{daniels2010goes} suggests that the temporal resolution of the images should at most be 15 minutes in order to account for the short lifespan and rapid disintegration of clouds over land.
-The DMWA does not offer wind estimates at every $(\bm{x}, t)$ as the data in the middle image has to satisfy a set of criteria to qualify as a suitable target scene.
+The DMW Algorithm does not offer wind estimates at every space-time location as the data in the middle image has to satisfy a set of criteria to qualify as a suitable target scene \citep{daniels2010goes}.
 Also, quantifying uncertainties using the SSD criterion is hard because each estimated vector uses a different subset of the data, so likelihood ratio tests are not applicable.
-Finally, the vector estimates generated for each target scene can at most be half-integers.
+Finally, the highest resolution of the vector estimates generated for each target scene can be half-integers.